Updated On: by

 If you don’t like your dentist or the dentist doesn’t matter to you, then you’ll want to contact someone like My Family Life Insurance that can search for plans in your area.

-(1) premiums – how much it costs
+(1) premiums – how much the insurance costs each month

 (2) deductible – is there a deductible?
 If so, is it applies to basic and/or major services only?
 Or, does it include preventative care?
 All things being equal, you want no deductibles or only a deductible on basic and/or major services.
 Of course, you need to consider your premium, too

 (4) insurance cost-sharing – preventative care usually pays 100% of the cost.
 However, basic services might pay 80% of the cost, and major might pay 50%.
 Many plans start cost sharing low and then increase sharing each year the longer you stay with the plan.
-We describe one below

 (5) annual benefit – the most the insurance will pay for its share annually, usually $1,000 but many plans now offer $1,500 or more.